Positivity of the CM line bundle for K-stable log Fanos

-where each $\sW_i=\sW_{\psi_i,A',f}(V)$ is a rational polytope, such that for each $\Gamma\in \sW_i$, the underlying variety of a weak log canonical model of $(X,\Gamma+A')$ over $T$ is isomorphic to $Z_i$. \\ By \cite[Theorem 1.2]{Birkar_Cascini_Hacon_McKernan_Existence_of_minimal_models}, for every $\Gamma\in \sU$ the pair $(X,\Gamma+A')$ has a log canonical model over $T$.
-Since relative log canonical models are in particular relative weak log canonical models, we obtain that the underlying variety of a log canonical model of $(X,\Gamma+A')$ is isomorphic to one of the $Z_i$.
-The decomposition of $\sE_{A',f}(V)$ induces a finite decomposition of $\sU$.
-Thus we may find a polyhedron $P\subset \bR^m$ containing the origin, with non-empty interior $\text{int}(P)\subset(\bR_{>0})^m$ such that
+By \cite[Theorem 1.2]{Birkar_Cascini_Hacon_McKernan_Existence_of_minimal_models}, for every $\Gamma\in \sU$ the pair $(X,\Gamma+A')$ has a log canonical model over $T$.
+Relative log canonical models are in particular relative weak log canonical models.
+So we obtain that for any $\Gamma\in \sU\cap \sW_i$, the underlying variety of a log canonical model of $(X,\Gamma+A')$ is isomorphic to $Z_i$.